Biwali Bayles: NBL and Europe

 Bayles signed with the Sydney Kings on 27 April 2021.
 He helped the Kings win the 2022 NBL championship.

 On 14 January 2023, it was announced that Bayles would be taking paid leave of absence from Kings for the rest of the 2022–23 season.
 The Kings went on to win the 2023 NBL championship.

 On 25 May 2023, Bayles signed with the Illawarra Hawks as a development player for the 2023–24 NBL season.

 In August 2024, Bayles signed with BBC Nyon of the Swiss Basketball League.
 He earned All-Domestic Team honours.

 On 15 September 2025, Bayles signed a two-year deal with the Illawarra Hawks, returning to the team for a second stint.

 NBL1 and NBA Summer League

 In 2020, Bayles had a two-game stint with the BA Centre of Excellence in the Waratah League.
 In 2021, he had a two-game stint with the Inner West Bulls, also in the Waratah League.

 Bayles played for the Mackay Meteors of the NBL1 North during the 2022 NBL1 season.
 He continued in the NBL1 North in the 2023 season with the North Gold Coast Seahawks before joining the Sydney Comets of the NBL1 East for the 2024 season.
 He re-joined the Comets for the 2025 NBL1 East season.

 In June 2025, Bayles played for the Indigenous Basketball Australia All-Stars team in an exhibition match against Maori Basketball New Zealand.
 In July 2025, he played for the New York Knicks in the NBA Summer League.

+Bayles joined the Bendigo Braves of the NBL1 South for the 2026 season.
+For the season, he was named All-NBL1 South Second Team.
+In July 2026, he played for the Indigenous Basketball Australia All-Stars team in an exhibition match against Maori Basketball New Zealand, where he recorded 14 points, 11 rebounds and six assists in a 106–88 win.